What is a public access mandate?

 National Institutes of Health Grey and White LogoThe NIH Public Access Policy was established by the National Institutes of Health in 2008 and was updated in 2024.
 The current policy applies to NIH-funded research manuscripts that are accepted for publication on or after July 1, 2025.
 These manuscripts must be deposited in National Library of Medicine's digital archive, PubMed Central (PMC), on the date of publication, without an embargo period.

-Please see the following sites for more information, or reach out to the Research Data and Open Scholarship (RDOS) group at the Library for assistance.
+Please see the following sites for more information, or contact the Research Data and Open Scholarship (RDOS) group for assistance.

 Other funders with public access mandates

 With the 2013 OSTP Public Access mandate, research funded by many government agencies must now be made publicly available, with some private funders adopting similar policies.
-Keep in mind that publishing in an open access journal does not necessarily satisfy compliance with these policies and may not necessary for compliance.
+Publishing in an open access journal often does not satisfy compliance with these policies, nor is it always necessary for compliance.
 Rather, these policies require the deposit of research publications and data in particular open repositories, regardless of the type of journal in which they have been published.
-See specific policies for more information.

 cOAlition S funders